New Empirical Process Tools and Their Applications to Robust Deep ReLU Networks and Phase Transitions for Nonparametric Regression: Phase Transitions in Heavy-Tailed Nonparametric Regression

 Here, we have established the minimax optimality of least squares regression for a set-structured function class.
 Unlike \cite{han2021set}, which assumed uniform boundedness of the function class \(\Fcal_n\) and Gaussian noise, our results relax these assumptions.
 By accounting for approximation error, our results allow for the statistical-approximation error trade-off.
 Moreover, with additional assumptions, our framework can accommodate unbounded function classes beyond polynomial envelope functions and heavy-tailed noise distributions.

-Although this theorem assumes an upper bound on the expected \( L^2(\PP_n) \) covering entropy, this assumption is not directly utilized in the proof.
-Instead, it serves as a reference for quantifying the complexity of the function class \(\Fcal_n\).
+Although this theorem assumes an upper bound on the expected \( L^2(\PP_n) \) covering entropy, it only serves as a reference for quantifying the complexity of the function class \(\Fcal_n\).
 The proof primarily relies on the expected \( L^1(\PP_n) \) covering entropy.